You’ve probably heard that Singapore is expensive.

 The cheapest place to stay in the country is OSS Backpackers Hostel, at a price of $9 (S$12) a night for a dorm bed.
 It receives an average review score of 8.0 on Booking, which is far better than many of the more expensive hostels in town.
 It’s close to the subway, has fast Wi-Fi, a fun communal area, and a great free breakfast.
 If you’re backpacking around Southeast Asia and travelling on a tight budget, this is a great option.
 They’re also one of the highest-rated hostels when it comes to private rooms, so definitely take a look if you’re going to be backpacking in Singapore.
 Trust me — there are a ton of terribly-reviewed hostels in this city!

 Singapore is also home to many capsule hotels, which gives you a little more privacy for a lower price than a hotel (around $30/S$40 a night).
 You’ll spend your nights in a small, cosy pod that kind of feels a bit like staying in a spacecraft!
-Check out the epic CapsulePod (at just $18 a night) to get an idea of the futuristic style.
+Check out the epic CapsulePod (at just $18 a night) or Dream Lodge ($30 a night) to get an idea of the futuristic style.
 While this probably isn’t an option for the claustrophobic, it’s a pretty cool experience that you can’t have everywhere.
 I’ve stayed in a capsule hotel before and absolutely loved it!

 For a well-reviewed mid-to-higher-range hotel, you’re going to be looking at around $120 (S$160) per night.
-One of the best value options in this price range is the Hotel 1888 Collection for $118 a night, and with an average review score of 9.1 — the best in this price range.
-The hotel is five minutes from the subway and located in bustling Chinatown.
+One of the best value options in this price range is the JEN Singapore by Shangri-La for $124 a night, and with an average review score of 9.0 — the best in this price range.
+The hotel is located right in the heart of bustling Orchard Road.
 It’s super-modern with gorgeous furniture and design, the rooms are spacious, and perfect for exploring the Hawker centres that are nearby.
-This is another brand new hotel, which makes it all the more appealing.

 If you don’t have a tight budget in Singapore and you want to celebrate your time there with a truly iconic experience, then look no further than the Marina Bay Sands.
 You’ll pay roughly $500 (S$670) a night for a room in this famous hotel, but it might be worth it to score one of the best views in the city.
 The pool, in particular, is incredible and totally on my bucket list for my next visit.
 This is definitely a splurge, but one that could possibly be well worth it.
 You can see a photo of the hotel below: